EffectOrientedProgramming/book/Chapters/02_Introduction.md

 # Introduction

 Most existing languages are built for rapid development.
-You build a system as quickly as possible, then begin isolating areas of failure, finding and fixing bugs until the system is tolerable and can be delivered.
+You build a system as quickly as possible, then begin isolating failure points, finding and fixing bugs until the system is tolerable and can be delivered.

 Over the lifetime of a system, new needs are discovered and the system is adapted to meet those needs.
 Many of these adaptations don’t conform to the original vision and architecture of the system, and will be forced in.